Contributing Gear Editor

 A fan inside a tent, powered by the bluetti eb55 portable power station during a gear test.

-Running a fan all weekend inside a hot tent was no issue while testing out the Bluetti EB55 portable power station.
-Photo: Steve Andrews/The Inertia
+Running a fan all weekend in a hot tent is much easier when you have a portable power station.
+Photo: Steve Andrews//The Inertia

 Power Consumption Rates: Estimating Runtime for Your Devices